uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/rnn.rst

 .. note::

-   If the ``weights_peephole_desc`` passed to the operation descriptor constructor is a zero memory desciptor, the primitive will behave the same as in LSTM primitive without peephole.
+   If the ``weights_peephole_desc`` passed to the operation descriptor constructor is a zero memory descriptor, the primitive will behave the same as in LSTM primitive without peephole.

 LSTM with Projection